rkyzk/ecopost/README.md

 ## Validating python, CSS, Html code with Tools

-- I checked the code in all python modules at CI Python Linter. line 160 in settings.py and line 3 & 6 in env.py get errors because the line is too long.
-I tried to break the line,but it didn't work, so I left it as it is.
+- I checked the code in all python modules at CI Python Linter.
+Line 160 in settings.py and line 3 & 6 in env.py get errors because the lines are too long.
+I tried to break the lines, but breaking lines also gave me errros, so I left the lines as they were.
 All other errors (white spaces at the end of the lines) were corrected.
 - I validated style.css at jigsaw (https://jigsaw.w3.org/)<br>
 I got one error saying ‘Property rotate doesn’t exist.’
 But clearly property ‘rotate’ is a widely used property of CSS, and it is functioning in the app, so I left the rule as it is.
 - I validated html at https://validator.w3.org<br>
-**Errors corrected:**
+- Errors corrected:
-- Error: Stray start tag footer.<br>
+1. Error: Stray start tag footer.<br>
 I was putting footer tags outside body tags on base.html.
 I corrected it by inserting the footer inside the body tags.

-- span tags in ul tag in more_stories.html ln 45-55<br>
+2.  span tags in ul tag in more_stories.html ln 45-55<br>
 I replaced ul tag with div tag.

-After correction the html validation shows no errors.
+After the above correctiosn the html validation showed no errors.

 ## Checking Performance and Accessibility
-Performance scored 99 on Sign in page, but on other pages it scored between 52 and 72, and this needs to be improved in the future.
+Performance scored 99% on Sign in page, but on other pages it scored between 52% and 72%, and this aspect needs to be improved in the future.
 ‘Opportunity’ section stated the score can be improved if initial server response time is reduced.
 I will try to optimize the code to prepare pages faster.

 Accessibility scored 91% on Update Comment page.
 On all other pages accessibility scored 100%.

 On Update Comment page, the report said that the score was lowered because the comment form doesn’t have a label.
-I inserted a label tag with 'for' attribute in the update_comment.html, but that didn’t solve the problem.
+I inserted a label tag with 'for' attribute in the update_comment.html, but I still got the same score and a warning that I need a label.
 I will try to find out how to solve the issue.

 Screenshots of the reports are available [here](./documents/LIGHTHOUSE.md)